 A milkshake is a good choice when you need a quick snack or keto breakfast.
 Flavorful and nutritious, the drink is incredibly adaptable, allowing you to add any spice, food, or keto fruit of your choice to get your desired taste.
-Play around in the kitchen and find your new favorite with these keto recipes.
+Play around in the kitchen and find your new favorite, such as this delicious sweet cinnamon smoothie.

 1. KETO AVOCADO & COFFEE MILKSHAKE FROM AHLAN WA SAHLAN

 The avocado juice, also known as Jus Alpukat, is a rich beverage with a creamy texture originating in Indonesia.
 Mostly sold by local street vendors, the drink is rather thick, hence why it’s widely referred to as a milkshake.
 Swap the condensed milk for a plant-based option to make it keto friendly.

 2. KETO MOCHA FROSTY FROM BEAUTY & THE FOODIE

 This one is for all the keto coffee lovers out there!
 The keto mocha milkshake is a low-carb drink packed with flavor.
 Cold and frosty, the shake consists of five ingredients, including cocoa powder.
 However, feel free to swap it for cacao powder if that’s your preference.

 3. KETO TURMERIC MILKSHAKE FROM I EAT KETO

 Originating in India, turmeric is a dynamic plant known for its anti-inflammatory effects and for being a robust antioxidant.
 It also has some remarkable skin benefits to help give your complexion a glowy and even look.
 Make this nutritious shake using plant-based milk, a sweetener, and ginger for a needed energy boost.